playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 <!-- tabs:end -->

-Here, we've added all of our proper `key` handling (or `trackBy` for Angular), which allows us to improve the performance of our file list when re-rendering.

 # Using It All Together

-While our file management application is only using a loop for now, what if our users want to filter our list to only display files instead of folders?
+Let's use our newfound knowledge of conditional and list rendering and combine them together in our application.

-Let's allow that by adding in a button to toggle between the two views.
-We'll do this by adding in a conditional inside of our template loop!
+Say that our users want to filter our `FileList` to only display files and not folders.
+We can enable this functionality by adding in a conditional statement inside of our template loop!

 <!-- tabs:start -->